snadi/swift-unittest-bank/README.md

-# BankAccount Swift Example
+# Bank Account Example - Starter Swift repo for testing and CI

-This repository contains a simple implementation of a `BankAccount` class in Swift, demonstrating basic banking operations like depositing, withdrawing, and transferring funds.
-This repo is used for practicing simple unit testing.
+This Swift project is a starter repo that is used for teaching unit testing, code coverage, and CI using a simple `BankAccount` class.

 This repo uses [XCTests](https://developer.apple.com/documentation/xctest/) for unit testing, and llvm-cov for tracking coverage.